Skip to main content

 Using JavaScript in JSX

-So instead of hard coding the title value in the Markup here, we can store the h1 tag inner content in a Javascript variable as a string.
+Rather than hardcoding the title value in the Markup here, we can store the h1 tag’s inner content in a JavaScript variable as a string.

 And then reference it in the Markup, using the curly bracket syntax like this.